BigX23/python-secret-hashing/README.md

 If you don't have access to a secret store like Vault and you don't want to use environment variables because your script might be copied and run from different locations then this is a good alternative.

 ## Requirements
-The only requirement is the cryptoography package.
+The only requirement is the cryptography package.
 - https://pypi.org/project/cryptography/

 You can get it by running: